5eraph/ts/README.md

 512 bit - contract owner signature
+64 bit - query id - also provides replay protection - holds timeout timestamp
+    - *Optionally if you do not need query id you can use valid-until version of contract which uses 32 bit unix timestamp as timeout*
-64 bit - query id - also provides replay protection - holds timeout timestamp 16 bit - seqno - replay protection within timeout window 3 bit - operation
+16 bit - seqno - replay protection within timeout window 3 bit - operation
 ... operation specific data: